 The Cost Is Real and It Compounds

 Most physicians already take continuing medical education seriously.
 But when you hold licenses in dozens of states, CME stops being about professional development and starts being about compliance tracking.
-Many states require specific topics for renewal: opioid prescribing in one state, child abuse recognition in another, HIV/AIDS education in a third, implicit bias training in a fourth.
+Many states require specific topics for renewal: opioid prescribing in one, child abuse recognition in another, HIV/AIDS education in a third.
+There are services to help with this — Mocingbird, CE Broker, and Modio Health — but they all come with added costs.

 The Risk Factor Nobody Talks About

-There is a con that rarely gets enough attention in these conversations.
 Every active license represents additional surface area for regulatory risk, because each state medical board has independent authority to investigate, discipline, and sanction.
 A complaint filed in one state can trigger reporting obligations and investigations in others, and a malpractice claim in Montana becomes a question on renewal applications in Maine, Maryland, and every other jurisdiction where a physician holds a license.
-The more licenses you hold, the more boards have jurisdiction over your practice, and for physicians engaged in telemedicine or cross state consulting work, this multiplied exposure is not trivial.
 One adverse action can cascade across every active license, creating a domino effect that takes years and significant legal expense to resolve.
-Another thing to keep in mind is that the IMLCC has its own rules where if one license is sanctioned you can potentially lose the privilege of being able to participate in the compact thus losing all your compact licensure.

 The Case for Impact at Scale